brantburnett/btburnett.com/_posts/2023-12-12-new-generics.md

 // This interface defines a static abstract method, meaning that any class which implements
 // the interface must include a static method with the same signature.
 Note that generic T
-// allows the Create method to return a strongly-typed instance. public interface IAutomobileFactory<T>
+// allows the Create method to return a strongly-typed instance. public interface IAutomobileFactory<TSelf>
+    // Constrain the generic type parameter to types that self-reference using IAutomobileFactory<TSelf>.
-  where T : Automobile // This constraint is optional, but I like to include it for clarity.
+    // the Automobile constraint is optional in this example, but I like to include it for clarity. where TSelf : Automobile, IAutomobileFactory<TSelf>
 {
-    static abstract T Create(string model);
+    static abstract TSelf Create(string model);
 }

 public abstract class Automobile(string model)